oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/implementation-notes.md

 -->
 # Implementation Notes

-## Support of PUBLISH WITHOUT SESSION
+## Support of PUBLISH WITHOUT SESSION{#implementation-notes--support-of-publish-without-session}

 Because PUBLISH WITHOUT SESSION could be sent at any time by clients (even with no Virtual Connection setup) a transparent GW needs to maintain for those packets a dedicated MQTT connection with the server.
 An aggregating or hybrid GW may use any aggregating MQTT connection to forward those packets to the server.

 <!-- transformation-note: replaced typographic quotes in source as the renderes should create those. -->
-## "Best practice" values for timers and counters
+## "Best practice" values for timers and counters{#implementation-notes--best-practice-values-for-timers-and-counters}

 Table 30 shows the "best practice" values for the timers and counters defined in this specification.
 <!-- transformation-note: above table reference will be replaced by auto-numbered reference later. -->